Rate this article

 a screenshot of Zalando's virtual assistant powered with ChatGPT

-They also make products more discoverable by improving tagging accuracy and enabling more intuitive, conversational search.
+Besides, with more intuitive, conversational search, discovering products gets easier.
 Instead of browsing hundreds of product names, customers can describe what they are looking for in their own words, and the virtual assistant will make recommendations.
-Generative AI powered tools can also interpret uploaded images and process short video clips.
+Generative AI powered tools can also interpret uploaded images and process short videos.

 5. Content generation assistant